 The onset of Lennox-Gastaut syndrome (LGS) does not begin with a specific type of seizure.
-But for about one-third of children, the first sign of this disorder is a prolonged epileptic episode known as status epilepticus.1 The names and specific signs of the different seizure types are listed below.
+For young children when there is no known cause, LGS usually begins with a "drop attack" followed by other seizures.1 The names and specific signs of the different seizure types are listed below.
+Keep in mind that as your child grows from childhood to adulthood, the seizures he or she experiences may change.

-In the first phase of tonic-clonic seizures, the stiffening associated with tonic seizures occurs.4 It then gradually changes to the clonic phase, in which the muscles quickly switch between contraction and relaxation.4
+In the first phase of tonic-clonic seizures, the stiffening associated with tonic seizures occurs.3 It then gradually changes to the clonic phase, in which the muscles quickly switch between contraction and relaxation.3

 Remember that LGS, just like other epilepsies, is more than seizures.
-Often, children with epilepsy have behavioral problems as well.2 And just as you need to understand the different types of seizures, you’ll need to understand the causes of behavioral problems and ways to approach them.
-Watch a video of experts talking about navigating these issues.
+Often, children with epilepsy have behavioral problems as well.1 And just as you need to understand the different types of seizures, you’ll need to understand the causes of behavioral problems and ways to approach them.